The Dandelion – health, nutrition & tea

 Are dandelions edible?

-Yes, you can eat dandelions – in fact you can eat the whole plant and it’s all nutritious.
-Dandelions were once used for both medicine and food the world over and therefore farmed for their flowers, leaves and roots.
-The leaves & flowers can be used in salad, the roots can be used like carrots or potatoes.
-Not only are they nutritious, they are also prolific and easy to grow with fields being taken over quite easily by a crop of dandelions with little human intervention.
+Yes, you can eat dandelions – you can eat the whole plant, and it’s all nutritious.
+Dandelions were once used for medicine and food worldwide and, therefore, farmed for their flowers, leaves and roots.
+You can use leaves & flowers in a salad.
+You can use the roots like carrots or potatoes when cooking recipes.
+They are nutritious, prolific, and easy to grow, with fields being taken over quite easily by a crop of dandelions with little human intervention.

 Do bees like Dandelions?

 Yes!
-Bees love dandelions and it is an even more important reason to let them grow than for our own consumption.
-What makes the Dandelion even more important to bees is that at certain times of the year it is their only source of food and pollen, it is also usually the first food source available in early spring.
-Each dandelion can contain over 100 little flowers, each containing a meal for the bees & other great pollinators.
-It is important to note that dandelions are not nutritious enough to sustain bees alone.
+Bees love dandelions, which is an even more important reason to let them grow other than for our consumption.
+What makes the Dandelion even more critical to bees is that it is their only source of food and pollen at certain times of the year.
+It is also usually the first food source available in early spring.
+Each Dandelion can contain over 100 little flowers, each containing a meal for the bees & other excellent pollinators.
+It is important to note that dandelions need to be more nutritious to sustain bees alone.

 Dandelion seeds

 Dandelion seeds are what people sometimes refer to as dandelion fairies.
-When a dandelion goes into seed it becomes a giant ball of fluff, when the wind catches this the seeds are dislodged and carried with the breeze.
-You will likely have spent many hours blowing dandelion seeds everywhere as a kid in places where dandelions grow.
+When a dandelion goes into seed, it becomes a giant ball of fluff; when the wind catches this, the seeds are dislodged and carried with the breeze.
+As a kid, you will likely have spent many hours blowing dandelion seeds everywhere in places where dandelions grow.
 They do indeed resemble a fairy-like image when being blown through the air.

 Related Articles